RECENT ARTS, sensing through the screen & through the skin

 Combining an emotional and intellectual understanding of the Earth, what Recent Arts point to, is the underlying connectedness of all the processes of our perception of the world.
 Even though devoted to theoretical research, their works also emerge from everyday functioning since, as they claim: ‘without the involvement of the body in sensing and acting, concepts wouldn’t be there’.

-One of their previous performances titled The History of Darkness could be described as a voyage through scientific images and perceptions that people have had of the universe.
-Mixing images, experimenting with sound, the show collapsed different timescales and histories of thought.
-Traversing through historical depictions of the cosmic, this particular project gave the audience a chance to recognize the evolution of human awareness and to deduce how dramatically the contemporary mind differs from what it was previously.
-Apart from this celestial narrative, the show was also a way to highlight the fact that imagination is one of the tools, man has used to connect to the environment.
+One of their previous performances, titled The History of Darkness, could be described as a voyage through scientific images and perceptions that people have had of the universe.
+Mixing images and experimenting with sound, the show collapsed different timescales and histories of thought.
+Traversing through historical depictions of the cosmic, this project gave the audience a chance to recognize the evolution of human awareness and deduce how dramatically the contemporary mind differs from what it was previously.
+Apart from this celestial narrative, the show was also a way to highlight the fact that imagination is one of the tools men have used to connect to the environment.

 Words by Agata Kik

 As an artistic duo under the name Recent Arts, you co-produce audio-visual shows whose ideas you mostly derive from science.
 What is your collaborative process behind approaching scientific findings?

 It is clear to us that culture is a “whole”; it’s a space where art, science and technology mix and evolve together, a process in which the development of one affects the others in some synergy.
 For us, Art should be a space of permanent questioning, of subjective interpretations and possibilities not found in any other discipline.
 We try to invent new ways of seeing and expressing ourselves, and to do this, we take inspiration from the world surrounding us, the latest scientific findings and, of course, the new technologies.